Your Local Specialist Travel Advisors For Custom Tours in Spain & Portugal

 More reviews >>

 The Alcazar is the oldest active royal palace and a must-see in Seville.
 The Telegraph recommends this “Moorish fortified palace adapted by later Christian kings.
-When you have explored the highly-decorated courtyards and state rooms, take a break at the garden café, and leave plenty of time to explore the gardens.”
+When you have explored the highly decorated courtyards and state rooms, take a break at the garden café, and leave plenty of time to explore the gardens.

-Opera fans will enjoy a visit to the Royal Tobacco Factory – the workplace for Bizet’s Carmen.
+Opera fans will enjoy a visit to the Royal Tobacco Factory, the workplace for Bizet’s Carmen.
 Just south of the Tobacco Factory, you’ll find Seville’s beautiful botanical park - the Maria Luisa - alongside which you will find the magnificently tiled Plaza de Espana.

-Shoppers should explore Calle Sierpes for traditional items such as fans, ceramics and leather goods.
+Shoppers should explore Calle Sierpes for traditional items such as fans, ceramics, and leather goods.
 Anybody with a little girl in their life should pick up a feria-inspired flamenco dress or the flamenco shoes and castanets.
-And don’t leave Seville without seeing some live flamenco – you’ll thank us for it - really.
-As for daytrips, magnificent Cordoba and it's mighty mosque-cathedral is just 40 minutes away by high speed train.
+And don’t leave Seville without seeing some live flamenco – you’ll thank us for it, really.
+As for day trips, magnificent Cordoba and its mighty mosque-cathedral is just 40 minutes away by high-speed train.
 And Jerez, birthplace of the famous Andalusian horse and sherry wine capital of the world, is just an hour away.

 YOUR PERFECT TAILOR MADE TRIP STARTS HERE!